Wake, drink, exercise, mediate, wear, eat, travel, clear, listen and start – all before 9am.

-Catch public transport.
+Catch public transport (if you're not working from home).
 It’s often quicker than commuting by car and allows you to do the things that may distract you later at work, like reading the news or replying to personal texts.

 Also, consider using this time to do some work admin, like sorting through and filing emails.

 Once at your workspace, put your phone on airplane mode and remove as many distractions as possible, like dirty dishes and irrelevant paperwork.